mui/material-ui/docs/pages/api/bottom-navigation-action.md

 # BottomNavigationAction API

 <p class="description">The API documentation of the BottomNavigationAction React component.
-Learn more about the properties and the CSS customization points.</p>
+Learn more about the props and the CSS customization points.</p>

 ```js
 import { BottomNavigationAction } from '@material-ui/core';